 The 2006 Florida Gators were destined for greatness.
 After finishing the previous season 9-3 and winning the Outback Bowl over the Iowa Hawkeyes, head coach Urban Meyer landed arguably the greatest high school prospect ever: Nease High School’s Tim Tebow.
 The kid who wasn’t expected to survive being born became a U.S. Army All-American and was named Florida’s High School Player of the Year as a junior and senior.

-Hosting the ninth-ranked LSU Tigers and quarterback JaMarcus Russell, the No. 5 Gators were in an SEC-dog fight in The Swamp.
+Hosting the ninth-ranked LSU Tigers and quarterback JaMarcus Russell, the No. 5 Gators were in an SEC dog fight in The Swamp on October 7, 2006.
 Trailing 7-0 early in the game, Tebow plunged into the end zone from 1-yard out to tie the game.
 After UF’s next two drives stalled, Tebow re-entered the game once again with Florida threatening near the goal line.

 The incredible, unexpected play prompted CBS broadcaster Kevin Harlan to exclaim, “OH MY GOSH!
 That looks like 1955!”

 Tim Tebow threw only two passes in that game, the second being a 35-yard touchdown pass to Louis Murphy early in the third quarter.
 Tebow’s three-touchdown game was his official hello to Gainesville as Florida would win the game, 23-10.

 The star freshman provided a spark for the Gators all season, which ended with a 41-14 rout of Heisman Trophy winner Troy Smith and the Ohio State Buckeyes in the 2007 BCS National Championship Game.

 Just two years later, Tebow led Florida back to the BCS National Title game against the Oklahoma Sooners.
 Clinging to a three-point lead with just over three minutes, the jump pass made another appearance, this time on the biggest stage of them all.